-Accessory asphyxiation – It isn’t quite enough that I am often shackled at the wrist by my sports bracelet.
-More often than not, I have an mp3 player along for the ride too.
+It isn’t quite enough that I am often shackled at the wrist by my sports bracelet.
+More often than not, I have an MP3 player along for the ride too.
 When I’m not untangling myself from my so called “sports” headphones, I am busy checking my stats.
 No matter where I am, I am often oblivious to what is going on around me.
-If I am at the gym the scenery is invariably someone on the stationary bike, cycling at as nails pace whilst and downing liquid sugar, to aid their recovery.
+If I am at the gym the scenery is invariably someone on the stationary bike, cycling at a snails pace whilst and downing liquid sugar, to aid their recovery.
 If I am out on the road, the scenery takes the less benign form of exhaust fumes, and cyclists on the pavement.
 Arm caught in cable, winds around itself like a mischievous snake.
 Why oh why is it impossible to run, mess with your iPod and maintain the ear-buds in a comfortable position?
-I have headphone graveyard, a cracked iPod and a smashed up iPhone to prove it.
+I have a headphone graveyard, a cracked iPod and a smashed up iPhone to prove it.

-Wasted workout – If I ever forget to out on my fitness monitor, I have an oh so brief moment of panic.
+If I ever forget to put on my fitness monitor, I have an oh-so-brief moment of panic.
 Then, I remember that I am trying to regain my six-pack and world rights itself on its axis once again.
 If I complete a workout before I realise that the pedometer has been forgotten, the walk seems pointless.
 Until I come to my senses that is.
 Recently, I overheard one of the PTs at the gym proclaiming that “if it hasn’t been counted, its worthless”.
 Not so my friend – the technology is merely a tool.
 Or maybe you’re the tool!

-Runner’s Rage – all heard of the runners high.
+All heard of the runners high?
 This is something even more sinister than Katie Hopkins.
 To do with GPS being wrong and saying you have run two metres instead of two miles.
 Was it worth it?
 First comes the disbelief, like those hapless drivers guided into a field of cows by their satnav.
 Then comes the rage – bloody useless etc etc. Plan to learn to use an ordnance survey map next time.
 An all or nothing attitude